 Subsequently, the credibility of ‘experts’ and advice shared is often dangerous.
 This danger is impounded by vulnerable minds looking for answers for ‘feelings’ of identifying they don’t understand.

 How we ‘identify’ is not how children identify.

 Many people who are LGBT+ want to foster; however, they feel they won’t stand a chance.
-Mainly this is perceived by how they identify, and often, they fear being judged and the ‘label’ they will wear.
+Mainly, this is perceived by how they identify and often fear being judged and the ‘label’ they will wear.

 I’m afraid I disagree with this; it doesn’t; seem right because how we identify as adults is not how children identify us.

-Children see people regardless of sexuality or age, colour, faith, or background.
+Children see people regardless of sexuality, age, colour, faith, or background.
 Many children in care have faced barriers, and as such, they inherently look for good people to care for them.

 LGBT+ people have faced barriers; often, they know.

 People from the LGBT+ community have faced barriers and acceptance; they understand the difficulties and obstacles when identifying their sexuality.
 Consequently, children need real expertise; they need people who know.

 They don’t need a cookie from a social media site to lead children into a dark world, a world where they can be ‘vulnerable’.